usgs/waterdataui/assets/README.md

 In the project root directory run: make build
 ```

+Start your local Flask and Static Asset server.

 Final step -- grab your phone and enter the URL returned for the Flask server.
 If the stars have aligned, you
 will see your local version of the application running on your phone.